Shubham2194/Terraform/VPC-Peering-Scnerio/README.md

 Scnerio:
 Let's say we have terraform workspace configured and have dev,stage and prod workspaces.

-Using this we are creating our whole infra on AWS (i.e S3, ECR , EKS, CDN , security groups)
+Using workspaces we are creating our whole infra on AWS (i.e S3, ECR , EKS, CDN , security groups)

 we used CIDR for VPC as follow: terraform.tfvars: